ng-Classic/ng-classic/docs/CODING_STANDARDS.md

-# Angular ClassicFramework Coding Standards
+# Angular Classic Framework Coding Standards

-The coding practices in this doc apply only to development on Angular Classicitself, not applications built _with_ Angular.
+The coding practices in this doc apply only to development on Angular Classic itself, not applications built _with_ Angular.
 (Though you can follow them too if you really want).

 ## Code style